ContentPackArchive/ToontownCosmic/README.md

 # Toontown Cosmic
-Toontown Cosmic for Toontown Corporate Clash
+Toontown Cosmic for Toontown Corporate Clash and Toontown Rewritten

 Visit https://contentpacks.net for the latest versions of this Content Pack